nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Lewdness with a child below 14 years of age

-Residents of Nevada can find registered sex offenders living within a designated neighborhood through the Nevada Sex Offender Registry.
-The SOR is maintained at varying capacities by the Nevada Department of Public Safety and local law enforcement agencies.
+Nevada residents may find registered sex offenders living within a designated neighborhood through the Nevada Sex Offender Registry.
+The Nevada Department of Public Safety and local law enforcement agencies maintain the SOR at varying capacities.
 Users may search the database by name, vehicle plate number, and geographical location.

-To perform a name search, the requesting party is prompted to input a the first and last name of the subject of search.
-While it is possible to search by either the first name or last name, providing both is recommended for a narrow result.
+To perform a name search, the requesting party is typically prompted to input the first and last names of the subject of the search.
+While inquirers may search using either one, providing both may help narrow search results.

-Searching by a specific vehicle license plate number provides a refined and specific result.
-Usually, offenders are required to provide their vehicle license numbers of all vehicles in their respective possession.
+Searching by a specific vehicle license plate number may also provide a refined and specific result.
+Offenders are usually required to provide the license numbers of all vehicles in their possession.

-The “geographical location” search option lets users to search for registered sex offenders living, working, and atending school within designated locations.
+The “geographical location” search option lets users find registered sex offenders living, working, and attending school within designated locations.
 Searchers may filter the search by providing the street name, city, or a specific zip code.
-Users have the additional option of choosing a controlled mile radius (1–3 mile radius) of a specific address or zip code.
+They may also choose a controlled mile radius (1–3 mile radius) of a particular address or zip code.

-The purpose of providing the database is to provide timely information to the public concerning the location of registered sex offenders within the jurisidicton of the state.
+The database generally provides timely information to the public concerning the location of registered sex offenders within the state's jurisdiction.
 However, not all citizens of the state are notified.
-Sign up to the Nevada Community Notification Program to get email alerts when a sex offender registers a home, work place, or school addresses near any geographical location of interest.
+Inquirers may sign up for the Nevada Community Notification Program to get email alerts when a sex offender registers a home, workplace, or school address near any geographical location of interest.

 To obtain Nevada sex offender information by phone, querying parties should call the State Sex Offender Registry at (775) 684–6262.